-We had no variable-rate debt outstanding at March 31, 2015.
+We had no variable-rate debt outstanding as of March 31, 2016.

-We pay our electronic brokerage customers interest based on benchmark overnight interest rates in various currencies.
-In a normal rate environment, we typically invest a portion of these funds in U.S. government treasury securities with maturities of up to two years.
-If interest rates were to increase rapidly and substantially, our net interest income will not increase proportionally with the interest rates, for the portion of the funds invested in the treasury securities with fixed yields.
-In addition, the mark-to-market changes in the value of the fixed rate securities will be reflected in other income, instead of net interest income.
-However, we do not pay interest on individual customer balances below \$10 thousand.
-Based on customer balances and investments outstanding at March 31, 2015, an increase of 0.5% in the U.S. benchmark interest rates would result in a net increase in our net interest income of approximately \$66 million on an annualized basis.
-If the benchmark rates were to increase by 1.0% from current levels, our net interest income would increase by approximately \$42 million on an annualized basis.
-We do not approximate mark to market impact from interest rate changes; if treasury securities whose prices were to fall under these scenarios were held to maturity, then the reduction in net interest income would be temporary, as the securities would mature at par value.
+We pay our electronic brokerage customers interest based on benchmark overnight interest rates in various currencies, on balances above \$10 thousand, or equivalent, and on accounts holding more than \$100 thousand (or equivalent) net asset value.
+In a normal rate environment, we typically invest a portion of these funds in U.S. government securities with maturities of up to two years.
+If interest rates were to increase rapidly and substantially, our net interest income will not increase proportionally with the interest rates, for the portion of the funds invested in the U.S. government securities with fixed yields.
+In addition, the mark-to-market changes in the value of these fixed rate securities will be reflected in other income, instead of net interest income.
+Based on customer balances and investments outstanding as of March 31, 2016, an increase of 0.5% in the U.S. benchmark interest rates over two quarters would result in an increase in our net interest income of approximately \$45 million on an annualized basis.
+If the benchmark rates were to increase by 1.0% over four quarters from current levels, our net interest income would increase by approximately \$38 million on an annualized basis.
+We do not approximate mark-to-market impact from interest rate changes; if U.S. government securities whose prices were to fall under these scenarios were held to maturity, as intended, then the reduction in net interest income would be temporary, as the securities would mature at par value.

 We also face the potential for reduced net interest income from customer deposits due to interest rate spread compression in a low rate environment.
-Due to a currently low rate environment, a decrease of benchmark interest rates by 0.05%, would reduce our net interest income by approximately \$11 million on an annualized basis.
+A decrease of the benchmark interest rates by 0.25%, would reduce our net interest income by approximately \$37 million on an annualized basis.